Released: November 1971

 Released: August 1977

 Released without a Blockheads credit – only sax player Davey Payne and guitarist Chas Jankel join Ian Dury on this one – this is still a typical slab of bar room funk from Dury and co.
-It's the spidery riff that really makes the song, working its angular way through the track, although the story goes it was a lift from Ornette Coleman's 'Ramblin''.
-Dury apologised anyway.
+The greatest anthem from pub rock's greatest exponents, it's the spidery riff that really makes the song, although the story goes it was a lift from Ornette Coleman's 'Ramblin''.
+Dury apologised, but the world couldn't be that...

 Released: April 1971